maticnetwork/launch/docker/README.md

 wget -c https://matic-blockchain-snapshots.s3.amazonaws.com/matic-mumbai/heimdall-snapshot-2021-03-19.tar.gz
 ```

-PS - If you are using different snapshot files, make changes accordingly in the env files
+PS - If you are using different snapshot files, make changes for file names accordingly in the env files

 Recommended docker-compose version
 ```